Alien Tort Statute: Doe v. Cisco

 On July 3, 2023, the Ninth Circuit issued a decision in Doe v.
 Cisco.
 In this case, Falun Gong practitioners alleged that they were victims of human rights abuses perpetrated by the Chinese Communist Party and enabled by the technological assistance of Cisco and two Cisco executives.

 The Ninth Circuit affirmed the district court's dismissal of the plaintiffs' ATS claims against the Cisco executives.
 However, it reversed the dismissal of the plaintiffs' ATS claims against the corporate defendant, Cisco, and the dismissal of claims under the Torture Victim Protection Act (TVPA) against the Cisco executives.

 The Ninth Circuit relied on the Supreme Court's decision in Nestlé to conclude that corporations can be held liable under the ATS.
 Citing the Supreme Court's ruling in Sosa, the court held that aiding and abetting liability is cognizable under the ATS.
 It ruled that "plaintiffs' allegations against Cisco were sufficient to meet the applicable aiding and abetting standard".
 The case was remanded for further proceedings.
 In September 2024, the Ninth Circuit denied Cisco's petition for rehearing and stated that the court had "faithfully applied the Sosa framework to the facts of this case".
-Cisco filed a certiorari with the Supreme Court in January 2025.
+Cisco filed a certiorari petition with the Supreme Court in January 2025.

+The Supreme Court heard oral argument on April 28, 2026.
+On June 23, 2026, in a 6-3 ruling, the Court reversed the Ninth Circuit decision and remanded the case for further proceedings.
+The Supreme Court held that federal courts may not create new causes of action to remedy violations of international law under the ATS.
+The Court further held that neither the ATS nor the TVPA imposes liability for aiding and abetting offenses.